maldersIO/woocommerce-tiered-cart-pricing/README.md

 <h3>How to Use:</h3>

 <p><strong>Installation:</strong> Install and activate the plugin like any other WordPress plugin.
-You can find it in the WordPress plugin directory or upload it manually.<br>
+You can find it in the WordPress plugin directory or upload it manually.</p>
 <strong>Setup Discounts:</strong> Once activated, go to your WordPress admin dashboard, navigate to WooCommerce > Tiered Pricing.
 Here, you'll find a user-friendly interface to set up your discounts.
 Simply enter the price ranges and the corresponding discount percentage for each range.
 <strong>Adding Discounts:</strong> Click on the "Add Discount" button to add multiple discount tiers.
 You can remove discounts by clicking on the "Remove" button next to each tier.<br>
 <strong>Save Changes:</strong> After configuring your discounts, click on the "Save Changes" button to apply your settings.